Spanfile/RohBot-Imperial-to-Metric-Converter/README.md

 # RohBot Imperial to Metric Converter

-Automatically finds and converts the most common imperial units to metric.
-Only works in [RohBot](https://rohbot.net).
+A userscript for [RohBot](https://rohbot.net) that automatically finds and converts the most common imperial units to metric.

 Only tested in Chrome using [Tampermonkey](http://tampermonkey.net/).